Photo by Mark Andrew Thomas

 • Producing Trouble in Paradise to showcase major conservation issues facing Florida and workable strategies to

-• Supporting Preservation 2000 and Florida Forever, saving more than 2.4 million acres of sensitive lands, and continuing to advocate for Florida Forever and a successor land acquisition program.
+• Supporting Preservation 2000, Florida Forever, Florida Rural & Family Lands and other land conservation programs, saving millions of acres of sensitive lands, and continuing to advocate for ongoing funding.

-• Launching the state’s Florida Greenways program to create and expand an “emerald necklace” of protected natural lands.
+• Launching Florida Greenways, transferring the initiative to the Florida Department of Environmental Protection, to create and expand an “emerald necklace” of protected, connected natural lands across the state.

 • Advocating for Everglades Restoration, providing input on proposals that could impact restoration efforts.

-• Leading on springs protection planning, producing an award-winning manual, conducting workshops, and
+• Leading on Springs Protection Planning, producing an award-winning manual, conducting workshops, and promoting legislation.

 • Supporting the creation of wildlife corridors and green infrastructure through a planning manual and workshops and leading a major summit on rural land conservation.